gautamnaik1994/gautamnaik1994/README.md

 ### My name is Gautam Naik.

-I'm a Front-end Developer & UI Developer who specializes in building mobile-friendly web apps.
+I am a Frontend and UI Developer with over 8 years of experience.
+I have a strong track record of creating user interfaces that are responsive, accessible, visually appealing, and intuitive to use.
+My expertise includes the latest frontend technologies such as ReactJS, NextJS, Redux, JavaScript, Typescript, ES6, and CSS.

+Additionally, I have a working knowledge of AWS services including AWS Cloud Development Kit, Lambda, Serverless Apps, DynamoDB, and the Python programming language.

 To know more about me visit my website at [https://www.gautamnaik.com/](https://www.gautamnaik.com/)
 <br/>
 <br/>